 Telehealth in psychiatry

-Telepsychiatry is a consultation between a patient and a psychiatrist conducted via video-conference.
+Telehealth is a consultation between a patient and a psychiatrist conducted via video-conference or by telephone.

-Provided here are resources for psychiatrists using telepsychiatry in their practice, including information on setting up a telepsychiatry system.
+Provided here are resources for psychiatrists using telehealth in their practice, including information on setting up a telehealth system.

-A number of studies have demonstrated that telepsychiatry can be as effective as face-to-face consultations in achieving improved health outcomes.
+A number of studies have demonstrated that telehealth can be as effective as face-to-face consultations in achieving improved health outcomes.

 Implementing telepsychiatry requires a planned and coordinated approach, but the technical set-up need not be difficult or expensive.

-In Australia, Medicare rebates are available for telepsychiatry consultations.
+In Australia, Medicare rebates are available for telehealth consultations.

 These documents outline the standards expected of doctors practising in Australia and New Zealand.
 They apply to doctors registered in Australia and New Zealand who practise telehealth, as well as to doctors registered overseas who provide telehealth services to patients in Australia or New Zealand.

-The RANZCP has produced the following resources to help psychiatrists implement telepsychiatry.
+The RANZCP has produced the following resource to help psychiatrists implement telepsychiatry:

 Presentations and webinars

-The RANZCP has produced the following resources for patients who use telepsychiatry.
+The RANZCP has produced the following resources for patients who use telehealth in psychiatry.

 For descriptions of these MBS items, please refer to MBS Online.
 For further information on MBS items, please contact firstname.lastname@example.org.